 - Embed videos

 - Hire an editor or at least use a tool to check your spelling and grammar

-Whatever your website objectives are, understanding and monitoring your bounce rate can tell you a lot about the health and success of your site, so take time to understand this metric and check it routinely.
+Understanding and monitoring your bounce rate can tell you a lot about your site’s health and success, so take time to understand this metric and check it routinely.

 Photo credit: Josh Calabrese on Unsplash